cerebralideas/cerebralideas.github.io/_posts/2023-08-05-build-advanced-token-security-in-spa.md

 To test whether Token Vault is successfully implemented, go to the Application or Storage tab of your dev tools and inspect the `localStorage` section.
 You should see two origins: `http://localhost:5173` (our main app) and `http://localhost:5175` (our Proxy).
 Your user's tokens should be stored under the Proxy's origin (port `5175`), not under the React app's origin (port `5173`).
 If you observe that behavior, then you have successfully implemented Token Vault.
 Congratulations, your tokens are now more securely stored!

+{% include image-wide.html imageurl="/assets/images/posts/2023/build-advanced-token-security/token-vault-demo-logged-in.png" title="To-do app home page with Token Vault and logged in" caption="Screenshot of sample app with a logged-in user showing tokens in Token Vault under alternative origin" %}

 If you don't see the tokens in the Proxy origin's `localStorage`, then follow the troubleshooting section below:

 ## Troubleshooting

-### Getting failure in the Service Worker registration?
+### Getting failure in the service worker registration?

 Make sure you're dedicated Vite config is correct, and check the actual file output for the `interceptor.js`.
 If the built file has ES Module syntax in it, or it looks incomplete, then that will cause the issue.
 Service Workers in some browsers, even the latest versions, don't support the same ES version or features as the main browser context.